 Thermosets can not be melted and reshaped after hardening, and thus not be re-used or recycled that easily.
 In addition, thermoplastics show higher impact resistance than thermosets, show excellent corrosion resistance and can endure harsh chemical environments.

-Bringing an end of life solution, thermoplastics are much more sustainable than thermosets.
+Bringing an end of life solution, thermoplastics are much more sustainable than thermosets due to their recyclability.
 Furthermore, biobased thermoplastics such as PA11 enter the market more and more and start to compete with other thermoplastics.

 PEKK shows outstanding chemical resistance and has excellent flame retardancy and low smoke generation and toxicity.
 As PEKK withstands sterilization processes it can be used in medical applications.
 PEKK has the strength to replace metal components in extreme conditions such as in aerospace.